 Firstly you need to save your spreadsheet as a CSV file.
 Next click on Import.

-Select File Upload and click on the Choose File button.
-Navigate to your saved CSV file and click on OK.
+Select File Upload and click on the grey box or drag and drop your CSV file directly from a Windows Explorer window.
 Click on Import to add this as a new table.
 A new table will be created with the same number of rows and columns as are defined in your CSV file and you can then edit it exactly as for an existing table.

 Note that Excel (or another spreadsheet program) may save the CSV file with more columns than you are actually using.
 When you look at the data in TablePress, every cell you can see will be displayed, so if you see blank rows or columns in TablePress you need to delete them as described above under Table Manipulation.